-Must be expressed as \xF0\x4A or \x4A\xF0 depending on byte ordering; note that \x designates C escape syntax Winansi characters for the three-byte sequence \xEF \x81 \x8A The escapesequence option is only required if the programming language doesn't offer any syntax for direct byte values.
-Three-byte UTF-8 sequence for U+F04A Winansi character for the byte code \x4A
+^{3.} Winansi character for the byte code \tag{A} 4.
+The escapesequence option is only required if the programming language doesn't offer any syntax for direct byte values.
+5. Three-byte UTF-8 sequence for U+F04A

-6.4.4 Searching for Fonts
+6.3.4 Searching for Fonts

 Sources of Font Data.
-As mentioned earlier, fonts can be loaded explicitly with the PDF_load_font() function or implicitly by supplying the fontname and encoding options to various text output functions.
+As mentioned earlier, fonts can be loaded explicitly with the PDF_load_font() method or implicitly by supplying the fontname option to various text output functions.
 You can use a font's native name or work with arbitrary custom names which will be used to locate the font data.
 Custom font names must be unique within a document.
 In PDF_info_font() this font name can be queried with the apiname key.

-Subsequent calls to PDF_load_font() with the same font name will return the same font handle if all options are identical to those provided in the first call to this function (a few options are treated differently; see PDFlib API Reference for details).
-Otherwise a new font handle will be created for the same font name.
+Subsequent calls to PDF_load_font() with the same font name will return the same font handle if all options are identical to those provided in the first call to this method (a few options are treated differently; see PDFlib API Reference for details).
+Otherwise a new font handle is created for the same font name.
 PDFlib supports the following sources of font data:

-- Disk-based or virtual font files - ► Fonts pulled from the Windows or macOS operating system (host fonts) - PDF standard fonts: these are from a small set of Latin and CJK fonts with wellknown names - ► Type 3 fonts which have been defined with PDF_begin_font() and related functions.
+- ► Disk-based or virtual font files - ► Fonts pulled from the Windows or macOS operating system (host fonts) - ▶ PDF Standard fonts: these are from a small set of Latin fonts with well-known names - ► Type 3 fonts which have been defined with PDF_begin_font() and related functions.

-Cookbook A full code sample can be found in the Cookbook topic fonts/font_resources.
+Cookbook A full code sample can be found in the Cookbook topic fonts/font_configuration.

-With the enumeratefonts option PDFlib can be instructed to collect all fonts which are accessible on the search path (see "File search and the SearchPath resource category", page 56).
-Using the saveresources option the current list of PDFlib resources can be written to a disk file:
+Automatically creating a font resource list.
+With the enumeratefonts option PDFlib can be instructed to collect all fonts which are accessible on the search path (see "File search and the SearchPath resource category", page 58).
+Using the saveresources option the current list of PDFlib resources can be written to a file:

-'''

-/ add font directory to the search path /

-p.set_option("searchpath={{C:/fonts}}");

-'''

-''' / enumerate all fonts on the searchpath and create a UPR file / p.set_option("enumeratefonts saveresources={filename=C:/fonts/pdflib.upr}"); '''
+''' / Add font directory to the search path / p.set_option("searchpath={{C:/fonts} {D:/fonts}}"); / Enumerate all fonts on the searchpath and create a UPR file / p.set_option("enumeratefonts saveresources={filename=C:/pdflib.upr}"); '''